o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 -  Resource Element Mask is fixed to 0xfff

-The extension is not used.

-After C-Plane message generation, API send_cpmsg() is called.
-This function also includes the implementation for these capabilities:
+If section extensions include extension 1 or 11, direct mbuf will not be allocated/used and pre-allocated flat buffer will be attached to indirect mbuf.
+This external buffer will be used to compose C-Plane message and should have BFWs already by xran_cp_populate_section_ext_1() or xran_cp_prepare_ext11_bfws().

+Since current implementation uses single section single C-Plane message, if multi sections are present, this function will generate same amount of C-Plane messages with the number of sections.
--  Send the generated packet to the TX ring after adding an Ethernet header.

--  Add section information of generated C-Plane packet to section database, to generate U-plane message by C-Plane configuration
+After C-Plane message generation, it will send generated packet to TX ring after adding an Ethernet header and also will add section information of generated C-Plane packet to section database, to generate U-plane message by C-Plane configuration.

-send_cpmsg_prach() is to generate the C-Plane message with section type 3 for PRACH scheduling.
+The generate_cpmsg_prach()is to generate the C-Plane message with section type 3 for PRACH scheduling.

 This functions also has some hardcoded values for the following
 parameters: